 During the tests, the boilers were operated as close as possible to maximum normal operating load conditions.
 40 CFR 63.10007(2) states the maximum normal operating load will be generally between 90 and 110 percent of design capacity but should be representative of site specific normal operations.
-The average steam flow for both units during the test was approximately 304 klbs/hr per unit (95% of the full load rating of 320,000 lbs/hr/unit).
+The average steam flow for during the test was approximately 305 klbs/hr for Unit 1 and 301 klbs/hr for Unit 2, (95% of the full load rating of 320,000 lbs/hr for Unit 2).
+Soot blowing occurred on at least one occasion during the testing of each unit.
 Recorded operating data, including fuel blend firing rate and composite fuel factor data, is included in Appendix E.